3 June 2020 • 7 min read

 2021 – Present

-Clay is working on making collaboration easier for 3D designers.
+Clay is working on making collaboration easier for 3D artists.
 I co-founded Clay with Sebastien Siclait, a software engineer and former Technical Director at Disney Animation (and my brother).

 2018 – 2019